Volatile-Viv/Hand-Cricket/Readme.md

         played in schools during the class hours.
 It is known as 'HAND-CRICKET'

         This is created by Vivek Kumar.
-You can surely use this for education purpose but beware If you get caught using it for commercially purpose then you may have to face problems.
+You can surely use this for education purpose but beware if you get caught using it for commercially purpose then you may have to face problems.

         YALA YOLO !!!